Yanfzoul/rag-generator/README.md

 - Attachments at question time: add files/directories without rebuilding the index
 - Website crawler + HTML to text + Office/PDF to text conversion
 - GPU-optional: CPU by default; add `--gpu` to accelerate on CUDA; Tensor-Core friendly
+- MPS-optional: CPU by default; add `--mps` to accelerate on Mac Silicon

 ## Embedding model cheat sheet